Washington Nationals vs. Atlanta Braves Results, Stats, and Recap - September 4, 2020 Gametracker

 Acuna walked to open the third before Swanson's homer to left-center off Voth (0-5), who allowed five runs and seven hits, including three homers, in 4 2/3 innings.

-In the fourth, Acuna lined his seventh homer, also to center field, to drive in Adam Duvall, who doubled.
+In the fourth, Acuna's line-drive homer to center field drove in Adam Duvall, who doubled.

 Acuna was on the injured list from Aug.
 12-25 with left wrist inflammation and this week was held out with a sore hamstring.

-Swanson drove in three runs.
-His single in the sixth drove in Tyler Flowers, and Adeiny Hechavarria scored when Michael A. Taylor misplayed the ball in right field for an error.

-Acuna and Swanson continued the Braves' big power week.
-Marcell Ozuna and Duvall became the first teammates in the majors to have three-homer games in consecutive games on Tuesday and Wednesday at Boston.
+''Whatever happens, an injury, I just try to forget it and play hard to help the team no matter what,'' Acuna said.

-Tommy Milone gave up one run on six hits with no walks in four innings.
+Tommy Milone gave up one run on six hits with no walks in four innings in the opener.
 He made his second start since he was acquired by the Braves from Baltimore.
 Darren O'Day (3-0) pitched a scoreless fifth.

 TRAINER'S ROOM

-Nationals: Manager Dave Martinez said he hoped Eaton avoided a serious injury when he left Thursday night's game with a jammed knee. ...
-3B Carter Kieboom, who was hitting .200 with no homers when he was sent to the team's optional training site on Aug.
-26, joined the Nationals in Atlanta.
+Nationals: 3B Carter Kieboom, who was hitting .200 with no homers when he was sent to the team's optional training site on Aug.
+26, joined the Nationals in Atlanta and could be poised to return to the active roster.
 Martinez said he wanted to ''watch his swing and see where he's at.''

 Braves: 2B Ozzie Albies (bone contusion in right wrist) took batting practice.
 He was placed on the IL on Aug.
 5. ...
 LHP Cole Hamels (triceps tendinitis) is expected to throw batting practice on Sunday as he tries to move closer to his 2020 debut.